-At the end of the day, au pairs appreciate having ground rules to follow because it gives them a clear indication of what’s okay and what’s not.
-So much of an au pair’s anxiety (especially in the beginning) is traced back to ambiguity—and not knowing what’s expected of them.
+One first step is to define and share your house rules so au pairs know what is expected of them and how you prefer things to be handled in your household.
+Au pairs appreciate having ground rules to follow because it gives them a clear indication of what’s okay and what’s not.
+So much of an au pair’s anxiety (especially in the beginning) is due to ambiguity—and not knowing what’s expected of them.
 But having some house rules in place removes that fear altogether.

-So, taking what we’ve learned and observed from host families on our program over the years, here are our top 5 ground rules host families set for au pairs.
-We hope they inspire you to set some house rules of your own—and to navigate the murky yet promising waters of the beginning of your term together!
+Taking what we’ve learned and observed from host families on our program over the years, we’ll share the top 5 topics for which you’ll want to create rules and limits.
+We hope you’re inspired to put some of your own house rules in place—and to navigate the beginning of your au pair year together with confidence!

-We recommend discussing it during the interview process, so they have an idea of what the expectations are before they arrive in the USA.
+We recommend discussing car use during the interview process, so prospective au pairs have an idea of what your expectations are before they arrive in the USA.
 We also recommend being conscious of your neighborhood and its surrounding when considering this house rule.
-Remember: It’s very important that your au pair feels like they have the opportunity to be independent, see new places in the USA, and have access to a network of friends and classes.
+It’s very important that your au pair feels like they have the opportunity to be independent, see new places in the USA, and have access to a network of friends and classes.
 For some au pairs, that means public transportation.
 For others, it means driving the family car.

 Chances are good that your au pair will want access to a television around the house.
 Whether it’s in their own bedroom, or a common space like the living room, having the ability to watch their favorite shows is important to most young people—not just au pairs!